Helps control blood sugar in people with diabetes. This medicine is always used with insulin.

 - Use a new needle and syringe each time you inject your medicine.

-- If you miss a dose or forget to use your medicine, wait until it is time for your next meal and skip the missed dose.
+- Missed dose: If you miss a dose or forget to use your medicine, skip the missed dose.
+Wait until it is time for your next meal and inject your dose as usual.
 Do not use extra medicine to make up for a missed dose.

 Drugs and Foods to Avoid